1988 NAIA men's basketball tournament

 The 1988 NAIA men's basketball tournament was held in March at Kemper Arena in Kansas City, Missouri.
 The 51st annual NAIA basketball tournament featured 32 teams playing in a single-elimination format.

-The last time 3rd and 4th decided on the court.
+This was the last time that a third-place game (featuring the losing national semifinalist teams) determined 3rd and 4th places in the tournament on the court.